ManuelePasini/slides-markdown/slides/dolap_2024_slides.md

 Services are organized in a directed property *service graph*

-- There are *dependencies* between services (a service requires another)
-- There are *preferences* in their choice (performance/marketing reasons)

 A *directed property graph* is a tuple $G = (N, A, P, L)$ where

 - $N=\{..., n_i, ...\}$ is a set of *nodes*